Communist Party of Bohemia and Moravia: History

 The party's second congress, held in Kladno in December 1992, showed the increasing popularity of the party's anti-revisionist wing.
 It passed resolutions reinterpreting the 1990 program as a "starting point" for KSČM, rather than a definitive statement of a post-communist program.
 Svoboda, who was hospitalized due to an attack by an anti-communist, could not attend the congress but was nevertheless overwhelmingly re-elected.
 After the party's second congress in 1992, several groups split away.
 A group of post-communist delegates split off and merged with the Party of Democratic Labour to form the Party of the Democratic Left (SDL).
 Several independent left-wing members who had participated with KSČM in the 1992 electoral pact, which was called the Left Bloc, left the party to form the Left Bloc Party.
 Both groups eventually merged into the Party of Democratic Socialism.

 In 1993, Svoboda attempted to expel the members of the "For Socialism" platform, a group in the party that wanted a restoration of the pre-1989 Communist regime; however, with only the lukewarm support of KSČM's central committee, he briefly resigned.
 He withdrew his resignation after the central committee agreed to move the party's next congress forward to June 1993 to resolve the issues of its name and ideology.
 At the 1993 congress, held in Prostějov, Svoboda's proposals were overwhelmingly rejected by two-thirds majorities.
 Svoboda did not seek re-election as chairman, and neocommunist Miroslav Grebeníček was elected chairman.
 Grebeníček and his supporters were critical of what they termed the inadequacies of the pre-1989 regime but supported the retention of the party's communist character and program.
 The members of the "For Socialism" platform were expelled at the congress, with the existence of platforms in the party being banned altogether, on the grounds that they gave too much influence to minority groups.
 Svoboda left the party.

+"Conservative elements within the KSČM" were described as dominating the party's May 2004 Congress.